Off (video game): Reception

 Off has been praised for its story, characters, and atmosphere.
 Heidi Kemps of PC Gamer described it as "a memorable and haunting RPG, filled with tricky puzzles, bizarre symbolism, and challenging thematic elements."
 Adam Smith of Rock, Paper, Shotgun compared it to Space Funeral.
 Off has been compared to the Mother series, though Georis has stated that the resemblance is coincidental as he had never played any of the games until after finishing development.

+Legacy

 A large fanbase for the game developed on Tumblr; Off became the sixth most reblogged game of 2013, with the first five being AAA games.